eweracs/glyphs-scripts/README.md

 ## Interpolate Anchors
 Same as clicking Re-Interpolate in the layers panel, but only affects anchors.

+## Interpolate Letterspacer
+Calculates paramArea, paramDepth and paramOver values for other masters based on two source masters.
+Currently only works for single-axis setups, please get in touch if you want to suggest a clean way of making it work for multiple axes! :)

 ## Interpolation Preview
 Allows for visual interpolation, in order to add the interpolation as an instance or an intermediate layer.
 Respects multi-axis design spaces.
 Adding as an instance is still wobbly for Glyphs 3.